MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/migrate-symantec-to-microsoft-defender-atp.md

 Add Symantec and your other security solutions to the Microsoft Defender ATP EDR exclusion list.

-## Step 8: Set up your device groups, device collections, and OUs
+## Step 8: Set up your device groups, device collections, and organizational units

 ## Step 9: Install Microsoft Defender ATP and uninstall Symantec